 Plug.: if your project extends plug, then its modules should be called

 Organizations on the monthly plan are billed each month on the day of the month the subscription was started.
 The subscription is invoiced and charged in advance when the next billing period starts.
 Changes in the number of members in the organizations are pro-rated on the next invoice.

 All prices are listed excluding VAT.
-Private EU citizens are required to pay VAT based on the VAT rate of their country of origin.
+Private EU citizens and Swedish companies are required to pay VAT based on the VAT rate of their country of origin.
 EU companies registered for VAT need to supply a valid VAT number.
 VAT is not included for customers outside of the EU.

 Yes, you can cancel your subscription at any time.
 When your subscription is cancelled you can continue to use the organization until the end of the current billing period.

 Failed invoice payments will be retried three times.
 After 15 days your subscription will be cancelled and you will not be able to access packages or documentation.
 When you pay the invoice and start the subscription again your organization will again be enabled.